SonnyRR/SonnyRR.github.io/README.md

-# My personal github page
+# My personal github page.
 This is my webpage containing my work here on github, interests and blog posts.